magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/new-orders-are-sent-to-archive.md

 ## How to apply the patch

-See [How to apply a composer patch provided by Adobe Commerce](https://support.magento.com/hc/en-us/articles/360028367731) in our support knowledge base for instructions.
+For instructions, see [How to apply a composer patch provided by Adobe Commerce](https://support.magento.com/hc/en-us/articles/360028367731) in our support knowledge base.

 ## Useful links in our user guide